jasontalon/docker-mkcert/README.md

 # docker-mkcert
 A docker image with mkcert utility installed

-This docker contains an mkcert utility v1.4.2, pulled from their [release](https://github.com/FiloSottile/mkcert/releases/) branch
+This docker contains an mkcert utility v1.4.2, pulled from mkcert [releases](https://github.com/FiloSottile/mkcert/releases/)

 Build a the docker-mkcert in your local image repository.